JHPolarBear/BasicQuestSystem/README.md

 - This Project runs on **Visual studio 2019**.

 ## Features
+- The Quest system(Quest Manager) is largely composed of a quest list that manages a user's quest<br>and a quest data table that defines the functions to be performed by quests.
+-
 - Quest system reads quest data table from **csv** file (Quest/Quest_Table.csv), and create quest dictionary.

 -  Player's quest record is saved in **csv** file.